Azure/AzureStor/README.md

 ### Transfer to and from connections

-You can upload a (single) in-memory R object via a _connection_, and similarly, you can download a file to a connection, or return it as a raw vector.
+You can upload a (single) in-memory R object via a connection, and similarly, you can download a file to a connection, or return it as a raw vector.
 This lets you transfer an object without having to create a temporary file as an intermediate step.

 ```r
 # uploading serialized R objects via connections